BrokenChairMedia/ViewerStorm-Browser/README.md

 ## FAQ
 ### 1. I'm getting an _Unknown publisher_ warning when trying to run the installer.
 This is a known issue.
-Please allow the app to run, so you can enjoy the ViewerStorm Browser.
+Please allow the setup to run, so you can enjoy the ViewerStorm Browser.
 Once you have accepted it, you will never get the prompt again.

 First, click on _More info_ on the _Windows protected your PC_ popup.
 Then, click the _Run anyway_ button in the bottom right of the popup.